 The racket weighs 8.8 ounces and spans a length of 26 inches.
 Beginners over the age of 9 can thrive with this racket.
 The ultra-light design allows kids to fine-tune their fundamental techniques from the beginning, so that bad habits aren’t formed in their early stages.

 Top Tennis Racket for Boys

-The HEAD Speed Racket is one of the most versatile options for boys.
+The HEAD Speed Racket is one of the most versatile options for boys available in 2023.
 For instance, there are 4 sizes available: 19, 21, 23, and 25 inches.
 This means your child can start off with the green 19-inch racket at 5 or 6 years old, and naturally progress through the other models until reaching the blue 25-inch model at around age 10 or 11.
 Consistency in “racket feel” can be key when it comes to junior tennis development, as it creates one less disruptive variable.
 When I played tennis as a junior, every time I switched to a different racket brand or style, it felt like I was set back a few months of practice.

 We love this racket for reasons other than the extensive sizing options.
 Relative to other kid’s tennis rackets, the Speed’s head size is smaller.
 This can be beneficial for boys trying to improve their accuracy and racket control.
 Most boys try and overpower the ball and hit macho winners, rather than practicing consistency and control.
 As a “pusher” myself, I can’t say enough about mastering control from a young age, hence our recommendation of the HEAD Speed Junior Racket.